bureson/nn-compass/scenes/dilemma2.md

 # Feedback
 It's great that you address your different working style preferences.
 Figuring out a way to work around these in the future will be important for ensuring a collaborative and high-performing team.
 Staying curious about what you can both learn from the process also demonstrates a strong growth mindset.
 This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.

-# Outcome

-You experienced a positive effect in output (+2) but it costed some in Jonas's engagement (-1) as you spent some time convincing Jonas to accept (-1 on yourself-new)